jcu-eresearch/TDH-services/user-guide/apply_for_vho_account.rst

 .. image:: _static/QRIScloud_VHO_submit.png
    :alt: VHO application form

-QRIScloud will contact you one the request has been actioned.
+QRIScloud will contact you once the request has been actioned.